-CIPD research into zero-hours contracts highlights the wide range of working arrangements that fall under this broad umbrella term.
+CIPD research into zero-hours contracts has highlighted that a wide range of working arrangements can fall under this umbrella term.
 One reason for this is that “zero-hours contract” is not a legal term.
-The CIPD's research and this guide define a zero-hours contract as:
+The CIPD's research, and this guide, define a zero-hours contract as:

 “An agreement between two parties that one may be asked to perform work for the other, but there is no set minimum number of hours.
 The contract will provide what pay the individual will get if he or she does work and will deal with the circumstances in which work may be offered (and, possibly, turned down).”

-Organisations considering using zero-hours contracts should think carefully about the business rationale for doing this, including whether there are other types of flexible working or employment practices that would deliver the same benefits.
+Organisations considering using zero-hours contracts should think about the business rationale, including whether there are other types of flexible working or employment practices that would deliver the same benefits.

 More on this topic